bacitracin/technical-interview-trivia/ruby_questions.md

   * Loop do, for loop, while loop, until loop...

 * The difference between Iteration & Looping?
   * Looping occurs when you tell your program to do something a certain number of times.
-Iteration occurs when you have a collection of data (for example, an array), and you operate on each member of that collection.
+  * Iteration occurs when you have a collection of data (for example, an array), and you operate on each member of that collection.
+   * Times, each

 * Is Ruby a statically typed or a dynamically typed language?
   * It's dynamically typed since the type checking is done at runtime.